BochicTrdar/Underwater_Acoustics/README.md

 # Underwater_Acoustics
-Python code for different applications of underwater acoustics
+Python and Octave code for different applications of underwater acoustics

 Don't like it?
 Don't use it...